NEONScience/NEON-Data-Skills/_posts/SPATIALDATA/2015-07-22-Introduction-to-Raster-Data-In-R.md

     #need to set the working directory as it's part of the project.
     #setwd("~/yourWorkingDirectoryHere")

-Next, let's load the raster into R.
+Next, let's load a raster containing elevation data into R.

     #load raster in an R object called 'DEM'
     DEM <- raster("DigitalTerrainModel/SJER2013_DTM.tif")
-    #next, let's look at the attributes of the raster.
+    # look at the raster attributes.
     DEM

     ## class       : RasterLayer